Buff-oG/Galactic-Contention-Server-Template/GC_JsonLayerScrape/README_2.md

 _This our duty as Galactic Contention developers to maintain this json with our internal data scrapper via our editor widget_

-AFO that is affiliated wit SquadJS will scrape our data and automatically update their database with our JSON.
+AFO that is affiliated with SquadJS will scrape our data and automatically update their database with our JSON.

 _______
 <br>